Best mutual funds in December 2023

 - Fidelity Large Cap Growth Index (FSPGX)

 - T. Rowe Price U.S. Equity Research Fund (PRCOX)

 - Voya Russell Large Cap Index Portfolio (IIRLX)

 This fund tries to replicate the performance of the Nasdaq-100 index.

 - 2023 YTD performance: 46.8 percent

 - Historical performance (annual over 5 years): 18.9 percent

 - Expense ratio: 0.50 percent

-This index fund tracks the performance of the entire Nasdaq stock exchange, which includes over 3,000 stocks.
+This fund tracks the performance of the Nasdaq-100 index.

 Voya Russell Large Cap Growth Index Fund (IRLNX)